 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is dreaming.

 We all have dreams, whether we remember them or not, but what exactly are they?
 The reality is that no one really knows for sure.
 There are a few things we do know, though.

 Dreams occur mostly during the REM (rapid eye movement) phase of sleep, when the brain is quite active.
 The duration can vary from seconds to half an hour, and on average people have 3-5 dreams per night with dream phases 60-90 minutes apart.

-Some dreams occur during deep sleep, but these are less vivid and not usually remembered.
+Some dreams occur during deep sleep, but they’re less vivid and we don’t usually remember them.
 These are mostly associated with the hippocampus consolidating information into long-term memory.